GastonZalba/ol-dji-geozones/README.md

 # OpenLayers DjiGeozones
 Create a Layer with DJI Geo Zones for an OpenLayer map.
-Also, add a Control to the map.
+Also, add a Control to the map to select the levels and the drone to filter the zones.

 The data is obtained directly from an undocumented DJI [API](https://www-api.dji.com/api/geo/areas).
 The official DJI Fly Safe Geo Zone Map that use the same data can be found [here](https://www.dji.com/flysafe/geo-map).